 Choosing a trustee

-Initially, the title "trustee" may seem like an honor, but you need to ask yourself the following questions:
+Initially, the title “trustee” may seem like an honor for whomever you name, but you need to ask yourself the following questions:

-- Is the person I have in mind capable of making sound investment decisions, distributing income or principal according to the trust's terms, making tax decisions, filing tax returns, and keeping accurate records?
+- Is the person you have in mind capable of making sound investment decisions, distributing income or principal according to the trust’s terms, making tax decisions, filing tax returns, and keeping accurate records?

-- Does he or she have the time to adequately fulfill the duties of a trustee?
+- Does he or she have the time to adequately fulfill a trustee’s duties?